Settings

 Read the Logs If a setting doesn't seem to work, check the logs.
 They'll tell you if something is misconfigured.

 Match Your Hardware High-end PC?
-Crank up video quality and effects.
+Crank up video quality.
 Older hardware?
-Stick with medium quality and disable fancy effects.
+Stick with medium quality and disable resource-intensive features.

 Common Settings Scenarios